Lost-Outpost/sovngarde/GAMEPLAY.md

 By default, Septimus uses the traditional Skyrim opening scene with you as a prisoner riding on a carriage to your intended execution.

-Septimus includes three alternative start mods, and you can optionally use MO2 to enable one of these mods to start your Skyrim journey on a different path.
+Septimus includes three alternative start mods, and you can optionally use MO2 to [enable](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#alternate-start) one of these mods to start your Skyrim journey on a different path.
+Instructions for how to do that are [here](https://github.com/Guitarninja2/septimus/blob/main/CONFIGURATION.md#alternate-start).

 ```
 Insert screenshot of MO2 ALTERNATE START section with Ralof or Hadvar enabled